teunbrand/legendry/README.md

 <img src="man/figures/README-full_guides-1.svg" width="80%" style="display: block; margin: auto;" />

-Besides complete guides, gguidance also has incomplete guides that can be composed.
+Besides complete guides, legendry also has incomplete guides that can be composed.
 The `ggplot2::guide_axis_stack()` is an axis composition function that can be used to display multiple guides.
 Here, we use a ‘primitive’ guide (incomplete building block) to display a range on the axis.
 By stacking it with a regular axis the primitive guide is